LaunchCategory

 Cathy Ngo

 Nowadays, it’s rare to find a business without a website — or at least some online presence.
 You probably know that to have a website, you need a domain name.
-But what are the rules for registering a domain name in the UK?
-Can anyone get one?
+But what are the rules for domain name registration in the UK?
+Can anyone get a UK domain name?

-It can be confusing at first, with all the domain name jargon and strict governance around domains.
+It can be confusing at first, with all the domain name jargon, various domain extensions, and strict governance around domains.

 What is a domain name?
 Is it the same thing as a website?